Joseph Edwards disappeared in Concordia Parish in July 1964.

 — Some believed that Edwards had been killed and his body tossed into the Blue Hole, a deep abyss in an old bend of the Mississippi at Lake St. John.

-— The FBI brought in divers to search at Deer Park Lake, another old bend in the Mississippi located 14 miles below Vidalia between the main river channel and the levee.
-A commercial fisherman claimed that in 1964 after Edwards went missing he was trying to free a seine from an underwater obstacle when a barrel or container was upset and fleshy material broke loose and surfaced.
+— The FBI brought in divers to search Deer Park Lake, another old bend in the Mississippi located 14 miles below Vidalia between the main river channel and the levee.
+A commercial fisherman claimed that in 1964 after Edwards went missing, he was trying to free a seine from an underwater obstacle when a barrel or container was upset and fleshy material broke loose and surfaced.
 The fisherman believed that the flesh was human, not animal.
-But others who also saw the flesh believed it was animal.
+But others who also saw the flesh believed it was an animal.
 The FBI concluded that Edwards had not been put into Deer Park Lake.

 — There was a rumor that Edwards’ body was tossed into a hog pen and eaten by hogs, but there is nothing to substantiate this story.